Two-dimensional Planck spectroscopy for microwave photon calibration: Methods

-In order to experimentally determine the transmissivity~$\eta$, we introduce the two-dimensional Planck spectroscopy by sweeping two independent temperatures, namely the environmental temperature, which is provided by the mixing chamber temperature $T_\text{mc}$ of the commercial dilution croystat housing the experiment, and the heatable attenuator temperature $T_\text{att}$.
+In order to experimentally determine the transmissivity~$\eta$, we introduce the two-dimensional Planck spectroscopy by sweeping two independent temperatures, namely the environmental temperature, which is provided by the mixing chamber temperature,~$T_\text{mc}$, of the commercial dilution croystat housing the experiment, and the heatable attenuator temperature,~$T_\text{att}$.
 The corresponding experimental scheme is shown in Fig.~\ref{Fig:Setup drawing}(b).
-Here, we consider all lossy microwave components as 4-port devices and describe signal losses using a single, asymmetric beam splitter with associated power transmissivity~$\eta$.
+Here, we consider all lossy microwave components as 4-port devices and describe signal losses using a single, asymmetric beam splitter with the associated power transmissivity~$\eta$.
+The action of the beam splitter is described using the beam splitter relation $B(\eta,P_1,P_2) = \eta P_1 + (1-\eta)P_2$ for two powers $P_1$ and $P_2$ coupled to the relevant output~\cite{Mariantoni.2009}.
 Thus, signals incident at the input of this fictitious beam splitter are attenuated and a thermal state, with a mean photon number corresponding to the environmental temperature~$T_\text{mc}$, couples to the microwave channel.
 Respectively, the microwave power measured at room temperature at the end of the amplification chain is given by

 where $\kappa$ is the photon number conversion factor~(PNCF).
-This proportionality factor relates the power measured at room temperature to the photon number at the desired reference point in the cryogenic set-up and depends on the bandwidth, the carrier frequency and the amplification gain.
+This proportionality factor relates the power measured at room temperature to the photon number at the desired reference point in the cryogenic set-up and depends on the bandwidth, the carrier frequency, and the amplification gain.
 Furthermore, $n_\text{H}$ is the number of noise photons added by our amplification chain, stemming to a large extent from a cryogenic high-electron mobility transistor~(HEMT) amplifier during initial amplification of the signal.
 Due to typically high gain values of the microwave HEMT amplifiers ($G_\text{H} > \SI{30}{dB}$), we can neglect the noise contribution from the cascaded room temperature amplifiers~\cite{Friis.1944}.
-Lastly, $Z_0$ corresponds to the characteristic $\SI{50}{\Omega}$ impedance of our microwave circuits.
 The quantity $\kappa / Z_0$ can be interpreted as the detected power per microwave photon.